Australia's Kimberley: A Voyage to the Outback

 The Lacepede Islands are a group of four low, sandy islands lying on a coral reef.
 The islands are an important nesting site for green sea turtles and several species of seabirds including frigatebirds, brown boobies, crested terns, sandpipers, and ruddy turnstones.
 Cruise the area by Zodiac for a closer look at the seabird colonies.
 Be on deck this evening as the sun sets and the night sky comes alive—far from the city lights, stargazing in the Kimberley is simply spectacular.

-Disembark in Broome with time for a bit of sightseeing.
-Transfer to the airport for your independent flight to Sydney with dinner and overnight at the Rydges Sydney Airport Hotel.
+Disembark in Broome and transfer to the airport for your independent flight to Sydney with dinner and overnight at the Rydges Sydney Airport Hotel.
 Board your independent flight on May 5, arriving in the USA the same day.